 Paid features include access controls for approving changes to infrastructure, detailed policy controls for governing the contents of Terraform configurations, and more.

 »The VCS-driven workflow

 A workspace is the basic unit of Terraform Cloud infrastructure configuration.
-A workspace contains Terraform configuration files, environment variables, Terraform variables, and state files — everything Terraform needs to manage a given collection of infrastructure.
-To manage infrastructure with Terraform Cloud you would:
+A workspace contains Terraform configuration files, environment variables, Terraform input variables, and state files — everything Terraform needs to manage a given collection of infrastructure.
+To manage infrastructure with Terraform Cloud, you:

-Version control - Check your configuration files into a version control system (VCS) as the source of truth for your configuration
+Commit changes to version control - Check your configuration files into a version control system (VCS) as the source of truth for your configuration.

-Select workspace - Connect the VCS repo containing your configuration to Terraform Cloud and select or create a workspace
+Select a workspace - Connect the VCS repo containing your configuration to a new or existing Terraform Cloud workspace.

 Configure variables - Define your workspace's Terraform variables and environment variables.
 These are any values you want your configuration's end users to customize, and credentials or other sensitive values.